Martha Tilton

 After leaving Dorsey, Tilton appeared in three, small film roles and eventually joined the vocal group Three Hits and a Miss, with whom she was singing on the radio when Goodman hired her in late 1937 to replace Betty Van.[1]
 Intending to give Tilton a good build-up during her debut, Goodman would introduce her as a singer “that’s really going places.”
 During one of her first appearances, she forgot her cue, and when she didn’t appear Goodman turned to the audience and joked, “Boy, she isn’t going places, she’s already gone!”

 Despite Goodman’s intentions, fans had mixed reactions to Tilton.
 Down Beat received so many negative letters about her that they decided to tabulate her approval rating.
 Based on the percentage of positive or negative remarks in reader letters, they found it to be only 68% positive.
 “Martha Tilton is rotten,” wrote one reader.
 “She stands stiff as a beanstalk and looks as if she’s going thru an operation when she sings.”
 Others defended her.
 “Where do readers get that stuff that Martha Tilton can’t sing?” wrote another.
 “Seems to me Benny knows something about singers, and I doubt that he would keep Martha with his ace-high outfit if she were not tops.”
-Down Beat writer George Frazier became infamous after declaring “Martha Tilton stinks.”
+Down Beat writer George Frazier infamously declared “Martha Tilton stinks.”
 Billboard writer Maurice Zolotow called her a “bloodless canary.”
 Tilton herself kept quiet all through the controversy, never responding to her detractors.
 Ironically, Down Beat magazine readers voted her third best female band singer for 1937.
 She placed tenth in Billboard’s 1940 college poll.

 Tilton remained with Goodman until May 1939, when she was “asked” to leave during the shake-up that followed the departure of many key Goodman personnel earlier that year.
 Official reports said that she was ill and needed a rest.[2]
 Tilton was engaged to Goodman band manager, Leonard Vannerson, which may also have played a role in her departure.
 Down Beat called the changes in Goodman’s outfit “the most radical in the band’s history.”
 Tilton and Vannerson married in early 1940.[3]
 Tilton had previously been married to David Thomas, whom she divorced in 1937.